Are you an adviser? Go to Unbiased Pro

 Advantages of neobanks

-Because neobanks live online or in an app, you never need to worry about running down to the bank before the branch closes.
+• Always there: As neobanks live online or in an app, you never need to worry about running down to the bank before the branch closes.

-Typically, neobanks can offer you low service fees, as well as sometimes allowing you to use your card abroad without incurring high charges.
+• Low fees: Typically, neobanks can offer you low service fees, as well as sometimes allowing you to use your card abroad without incurring high charges.
+But remember, whenever you’re thinking about switching accounts, shop around for the best deals.

-If you want to get better insight into your spending habits, many challenger banks offer you detailed breakdowns of your monthly budget.
+• Budgeting tools: If you want to get better insight into your spending habits, many challenger banks offer you detailed breakdowns of your monthly budget.

 Disadvantages of neobanks

-Although neobanks tend to have customer service built into the app, these tend to be instant messaging services with an assistant, or may stretch to a phone call.
+• Little or no face-to-face: Although neobanks tend to have customer service built into the app, these tend to be instant messaging services with an assistant, or may stretch to a phone call.
+If you prefer having a sit-down discussion with an adviser about your account, an online-only bank might not be for you.

 How do neobanks make money?

-You might be thinking ‘so far, so good’ — but what’s in it for them?
+You might be thinking, ‘so far, so good’ — but what’s in it for them?

 Who are the biggest neobanks?